-A screenshot of a web browser window showing the "Notification Settings" page of the Sentinel System.
-The browser has multiple tabs open, including "LED Sentinel", "Underscore.js", "Backbone.js", "JavaScript - Boot", "java - Sending an", and "10.1.10.120:8080/r".

-The main interface has a green header bar with the "Sentinel System" logo, navigation links for "Lights", "Schedule", "Reports", "Settings" (which is the active tab), and "Groups", and user links for "Installer", "SuperAdmin", and "Log out".

-The "Settings" tab is active, showing sub-links for "Users", "Configuration Settings", "Notification Settings" (which is the active sub-tab), "Database Settings", and "Software Update".

-The "Notification Settings" table lists configuration keys and their values:
+A screenshot of a web browser window showing the Sentinel System configuration interface.
+The title bar says "10.1.10.120:8080/index\mobile.html#settings/notifications".
+The main header has tabs for "Sentinel System", "Lights", "Schedule", "Reports", "Settings", and "Groups".
+The "Settings" tab is active.
+Below the header is a search bar and dropdown menus for "Group", "Lamp", and "Zone".
+The main content area has tabs for "Users", "Configuration Settings", "Notification Settings" (which is selected), "Database Settings", and "Software Update".
+The "Notification Settings" tab contains a table with configuration keys and values.
+The keys are: smtp\server, smtp\user, nodim\threshold, reports\to, smtp\password, lightout\threshold, nocoms\threshold, smtp\port, reports\from, and local\smtp\port.
+The values are: smtp.gmail.com, jrobinson@synexus.com, 8, jrobinson@synexus.com, WilsonBlvd2425, 9, 10, 465, jrobinson@synexus.com, and 465.
+At the bottom of the table is a green bar with the text "No selected lights".

-Configuration Key Value
+Configuration Value Meaning

-smtp_server smtp.gmail.com

-smtp_user jrobinson@synexus.com

-nodim_threshold 8

-reports_to jrobinson@synexus.com

-smtp_password WilsonBlvd2425

-lightout_threshold 9

-nocommms_threshold 10

-smtp_port 465

-reports_from jrobinson@synexus.com

-local_smtp_port 465

-A green footer bar at the bottom of the page displays the message "No selected lights".

-Configuration Value Meaning smtp_port The SMTP port to send email to local_smtp_port The local port used for outbound SMTP datagrams smtp_server The SMTP server to send email from smtp_user The user to connect to the SMTP server as. smtp_password The password used to authenticate with the SMTP server reports_to The e-mail address to send reports to, comma delimited to send to multiple email addresses reports_from The e-mail address to send reports from nocomms_threshold number of consecutive days in a row a lamp must receive no communication to be included in the email report lightout_threshold number of consecutive days in a row a lamp must be out to be included in the email report nodim_threshold number of consecutive days in a row a lamp must not dim to be included in the email report
+smtp_port The SMTP port to send email to

+local_smtp_port The local port used for outbound SMTP datagrams

+smtp_server The SMTP server to send email from smtp_user The user to connect to the SMTP server as. smtp_password The password used to authenticate with the SMTP server reports_to The e-mail address to send reports to, comma delimited to send to multiple email addresses reports_from The e-mail address to send reports from no_comms_threshold number of consecutive days in a row a lamp must receive no communication to be included in the email report lightout_threshold number of consecutive days in a row a lamp must be out to be included in the email report no_dim_threshold number of consecutive days in a row a lamp must not dim to be included in the email report